-Black pepper and cayenne pepper both have pepper in their names implying similarity.
+Black pepper and cayenne pepper both have pepper in their names, implying similarity.
 While they have one common factor, they are two very different spices.
-They each have their own unique qualities and as a result, some recipes may require you to use both.
+They each have their own unique qualities and, as a result, some recipes may require you to use both.
 If you are trying to choose between one and the other, you will need to know what each brings to the table.
-Consider the black pepper vs. cayenne pepper comparison in another Spiceography Showdown.
+Let’s compare the two on heat and taste.

 How does black pepper differ from cayenne pepper?

 The name black pepper refers to the ground, processed drupes of the Piper nigrum plant called black peppercorns.
-The source of heat in black peppercorns is a compound called piperine, which is different from the source of heat in chili peppers like cayenne pepper.
+The source of heat in black peppercorns is a compound called piperine, which differs from the source of heat in chili peppers like cayenne pepper.

 Chili peppers get their heat from another compound called capsaicin.
 The heat from piperine is much milder than the heat from chili peppers and does not linger for as long.
 The exterior of black peppercorns is mostly black, while the interior is an off-white.
 The result of the whole peppercorns being ground is that black pepper has a mottled black and off-white appearance, which differs from the red color of cayenne pepper.